weaveworks/scope/README.md

 ## <a name="launching-weave-scope-and-compose-in-cloud-service-mode"></a>Launching Weave Scope and Docker Compose in Cloud Service Mode

-In both blocks below, replace MY_SCOPE_SERVICE_TOKEN with the token you find when you [log in to the Scope service](https://scope.weave.works/).
+The SCOPE_SERVICE_TOKEN is found when you [log in to the Scope service](https://scope.weave.works/) - launch Docker Compose with one of the two fragments below and the value of the token set as an environment variable:

+    SCOPE_SERVICE_TOKEN=abcdef_my_token  docker-compose up -d

 ### Docker Compose format version 2: